Home / Blog / How to self-host Hermes Agent (and why most people quit halfway)

 What you need before you start

 Docker and Docker Compose installed on the server.
-You also need a domain name with DNS pointed at the server, because the web interface needs HTTPS to work properly.
-You can use a subdomain (like `hermes.yourdomain.com`) rather than a root domain.
-Free SSL is handled by Caddy, one of the components in the standard setup.
+A domain name with DNS pointed at the server is needed for the web interface (HTTPS required — use a subdomain like hermes.yourdomain.com).
+Free SSL is handled by Caddy, included in the standard setup.
+An API key from at least one AI provider — Anthropic, OpenAI, or an OpenRouter account for multi-model access.
+Budget 4-8 hours for first-time setup.

 The actual setup process